dc-tec/aws-tf-vpc/README.md

 - `rta_config`: Configuration for the route table associations.
 - `sg_config`: Configuration for the security groups.

+### S3 Module

+The S3 module creates an S3 Bucket, it takes the following input:

+- `s3_config`: Configuration for the S3 Bucket

+The S3 Bucket module also expects a policy, please use a `aws_iam_policy_document` to define a policy for your S3 bucket

 ## Usage
 Before you run, make sure that you have a IAM account in AWS with access and secret keys.
 Set these as environment variables:
 ```